WordPress/gutenberg/packages/components/src/toolbar-item/README.md

 # ToolbarItem

 A ToolbarItem is a generic headless component that can be used to make any custom component a [Toolbar](/packages/components/src/toolbar/README.md) item.
+It should be inside a [Toolbar](/packages/components/src/toolbar/README.md) or [ToolbarGroup](/packages/components/src/toolbar-group/README.md) when used to create general interfaces.
+If you're using it to add controls to your custom block, you should consider using [BlockControls](/docs/designers-developers/developers/tutorials/block-tutorial/block-controls-toolbar-and-sidebar.md).

 ## Usage